Construction Study Programmes

 - Level 2 Apprenticeship in Site Carpentry - Maidstone

-- Level 3 Apprenticeship in Construction Contracting Operations - Maidstone
+- Level 3 Apprenticeship in Civil Engineering Technician - Maidstone

 - Level 3 Apprenticeship in Site Carpentry - Maidstone

-- Level 4 Apprenticeship in Construction & Building Services Management - Maidstone
+- Level 4 Apprenticeship in Building Services Design Engineering Technician - Maidstone

 Build the foundations for a successful construction career whether you have your sights set on a degree or want to get into working.